genie-tooling/genie-tooling/docs/guides/tool_lookup.md

 # Tool Lookup

-Tool Lookup in Genie Tooling refers to the process of finding relevant tools based on a natural language query.
+Genie Tooling refers to the process of finding relevant tools based on a natural language query.
 This is primarily used by the `LLMAssistedToolSelectionProcessorPlugin` to narrow down the list of tools presented to the LLM, making the LLM's selection task more efficient and accurate.

 ## How Tool Lookup is Used